Best and Cheapest Home Insurance Companies in Mississippi (2026)

 However, if you live near the Gulf Coast or in an area with frequent tornadoes, your policy may have a separate wind deductible.
 That means you'll have to pay more to fix your home after wind damage.
 Wind deductibles are typically between 2% and 5% of your dwelling coverage limit.

 Some companies may offer you a home insurance policy without wind coverage if you live in a very high-risk area.
-It’s important to check your policy to make sure it covers wind damage from hurricanes and tornadoes.
+It’s especially important to check your policy to make sure it covers wind damage from hurricanes and tornadoes, as wind causes the most damage to homes across Mississippi.

 Does homeowners insurance in Mississippi cover hail?